by Lonnie Palmer

 The question is: how do we pay for Medicaid for all?

 Medicaid for all?
 Are you crazy?

 Not at all.
 With expanded Medicaid, the government would control a larger share of the health care market.
-With that control the government could set reasonable prices for services and drugs, encourage the growth of cost saving cooperation among providers already started with Obamacare and take more of the middleman (health insurance companies) and their useless charges, paperwork and distortions out of the health care cost equation, actually creating true competition for private insurers.
+With that control the government could set reasonable prices for services and drugs, encourage the growth of cost saving cooperation among providers already started with Obamacare and take more of the middleman (health insurance companies) and their useless charges, paperwork and distortions out of the health care cost equation.

 Exorbitant drug prices and excessive salaries for medical specialists, hospital administrators and insurance company executives would retreat closer to where they belong.
 Unnecessary medical procedures and bills would be curtailed.
 (Employer sponsored health insurance policies currently drive medical costs higher because they pay much higher rates for drugs and medical services than Medicaid.)

 The Medicaid Public Option I’m proposing would require all Medicaid recipients (except the severely disabled and elderly in nursing homes) to contribute 10 percent of their household income (or the actual cost of Medicaid for their family, whichever is lower) through a payroll deduction.

 (I chose 10 percent because it seemed like a reasonable place to start.
 As I calculated the cost and savings, I discovered that 10 percent would generate $242 billion a year in income for the federal government and actually lower the federal deficit.)